-(The solemn death of Jesus Christ, King of the Universe and Sovereign Priest, is the New Testament mirror image of the Old Testament Sabbath of God’s rest on the seventh day from His handiwork of Creation.
+(The solemn death of Jesus Christ, Universal King and Sovereign Priest, is the New Testament mirror image of the Old Testament Sabbath of God’s rest on the seventh day from His handiwork of Creation.
 These cataclysmic events become the opening of our way into God’s Kingdom and the foundation for our new celebration of the Sacrifice of the Cross of Redemption.
 After Christ’s New Creation on the eighth day, it is our Introductory or Penitential Rite of the Mass of the Catechumens; our gateway to heaven afforded us by the Lord God of Sabaoth.)

 Matthew 27:51-52.
 “And behold the veil of the temple was rent in two from the top even to the bottom, and the earth quaked, and the rocks were rent.
 And the graves were opened: and many bodies of the saints that had slept arose.”

 “God himself created the visible world in all its richness, diversity, and order.
 Scripture presents the work of the Creator symbolically as a succession of six days of divine “work,” concluded by the “rest” of the seventh day.
 On the subject of creation, the sacred text teaches the truths revealed by God for our salvation, permitting us to “recognize the inner nature, the value, and the ordering of the whole of creation to the praise of God.”
 (CCC, 204-05).

 “The third commandment of the Decalogue recalls the holiness of the sabbath: “The seventh day is a sabbath of solemn rest, holy to the LORD.”
 (Ex 31:15.)
 In speaking of the sabbath Scripture recalls creation: “For in six days the LORD made heaven and earth, the sea, and all that is in them, and rested the seventh day; therefore the LORD blessed the sabbath day and hallowed it.”
 (Ex 20:11.)